Bitcoin mania: Is it too late to join the rush?

 “We now have millions of active users,” said Peter Smith, chief executive of Bitcoin services firm Blockchain.info.
 “We didn’t have a million last year.”

-Supporters argue that once price stability is achieved, Bitcoin could be used as a currency to denominate a transaction, rather than just for speculative gains.
+Once price stability is achieved, Bitcoin could be used as a currency to denominate a transaction, rather than just for speculative gains.

 “The infrastructure is coming in to deal with [this shift],” said Gavin Brown, senior lecturer in financial economics at Manchester Metropolitan University and director of cryptocurrency hedge fund Blockchain Capital.
 The process could take between 10 and 15 years, he said, adding that a “regulatory light-touch approval” would be a necessary part of this development.